ICN Company Overview

 Tenure in the Business

-ICN has been in the business of helping technology users do better and safer deals with vendors for more than thirty five years.
+ICN has been in the business of helping technology users do better and safer deals with vendors for more than forty two years.

 Prior to our involvement, vendors of technology procurement were, for the most part, in a dominant position.
 Today, ICN balances the scale by providing critical training and consulting to any organization acquiring technology.
 Our client base includes not only 300 of the Fortune 500 corporations but much smaller companies and government agencies as well.